Henry Blanco: Career statistics

 In a sixteen-year major league career, Blanco played in 971 games, accumulating 615 hits in 2,761 at bats for a .223 career batting average along with 72 home runs, 298 runs batted in and an on-base percentage of .288.
 Blanco's .994 career fielding percentage ranks 27th all-time among major league catchers.
 Although he was a light-hitter, Blanco had an extended major league career due to the value of his excellent defensive abilities.
 He has credited former catcher Mike Scioscia, who was the catching coordinator during his time with the Dodgers, with helping him develop his catching skills.

-Coaching
+Coaching career

+Arizona Diamondbacks

-Blanco signed a minor-league contract, with an invitation to spring training, with the Arizona Diamondbacks on December 13, 2013.
+Blanco signed a minor league contract, that included an invitation to spring training, with the Arizona Diamondbacks on December 13, 2013.
 He was released on March 31, 2014, and immediately re-joined the Diamondbacks as a coach.

+Chicago Cubs

 On November 22, 2014, Blanco was hired by the Chicago Cubs to be their quality assurance coach.
 He won the 2016 World Series with the Cubs as a coach.

+Washington Nationals

 After three seasons as a Chicago coach, Blanco joined former Cubs bench coach Dave Martinez on the staff of the Washington Nationals as the team's bullpen coach.
 His hiring was announced November 15, 2017.
 On November 4, 2021, Blanco was transitioned to the role of catching and strategy coach.

 Blanco made his managerial debut with the Bravos de Margarita club of the Venezuelan League in the 2014–2015 season.

+On July 9, 2025, Blanco was promoted to the role of bench coach, following the firing of Martinez, which prompted the incumbent Miguel Cairo to be promoted to interim manager.
+He was let go following the 2025 season.